augmentedlogic/simplefeedreader-java/README.md

 # A simple to use feed reader library for java

-simplefeedreader is a simple to use java RSS and Atom feed reader library with no dependencies.
+simplefeedreader is a simple java RSS and Atom feed reader library with no dependencies.

 ## Usage